NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-11.md

 3. Non-Price Competition: Oligopolistic firms often focus on non-price competition to differentiate their products and attract customers.

 4. Collusion: In some instances, oligopoly firms may collude to maximize profits jointly.
 This can involve formal agreements like cartels or informal understandings.

-5. Game Theory: Game theory is a common tool used by oligopolistic firms to model and predict the behavior of competitors.

-6. Strategic Entry and Exit: Oligopoly firms may strategically enter or exit markets based on their assessment of potential profits.

 Profit Maximization in a Monopolistically Competitive Firm: